 Polarized Light Microscope

-Method of operation: Polarized light microscopes allow you to see chemical structures like crystallization that cannot be seen under normal light conditions.
-The lenses of these microscopes make it possible to see how light is diffracted and reflected by chemical structures.
+Method of operation: Polarized light microscopes reveal chemical structures like crystallization that cannot be seen under normal light conditions.
+The lenses let you see how chemical structures diffract and reflect light.

-Purpose: Polarized light microscopes allow you to observe chemical structures which cannot be seen without magnification.
+Purpose: To observe chemical structures invisible without magnification.

 Separatory Funnel